Jennifer Runge, Executive Director

-To Contact Hollie:
+To contact Hollie:

-Fanta, K-9 Victim Advocate:
+Fanta, K-9 Victim Advocate

 “When I first began my education as a guide dog, I knew that I was destined to help people, after all, my best friends are humans.
 While in graduate school,

-I realized that my true passions lay with working with children- especially children who had been hurt”.
+I realized that my true passions lay with working with children- especially children who had been hurt.”

 Fanta started at Victim Witness Services as a K-9 Victim Advocate in 2015.
 Her primary job is to work with children who have been hurt; however she has developed a passion for helping all people who cross her path.
 While it is obvious that the clients benefit from Fantas’ calming and loving attention, many of our first responder partners also find comfort in Fantas’ care.
 It is common for members of law enforcement or from the prosecution team to come to Fantas’ office for a visit.
-Also, VWS staff can often be found taking Fanta for walks or cuddling with her on the floor.
+Also, Victim Witness Services' staff can often be found taking Fanta for walks or cuddling with her on the floor.

 To contact Fanta:

-Courtney Taylor, Domestic Violence Victim Advocate:
+Courtney Taylor, Victim Compensation and Domestic Violence Victim Advocate

 “We all have crossroads in our life that can cause us to lose our way or change the path of our journey.
 However, with support, compassion, and a helping hand, the crisis we stumble upon does not have to define our lives.”